MCSstrike/PrinterGuru/Doc/README.md

 ## Current Status
 As of now, the application:
 - Initializes and displays the main window with a 3D visualization area and a dockable sidebar.
-- Processes the 3D Printer OBJ model file when the user sets it to do so.
-This will run once then will not run again untill asked to do so in order to save time on program launch after the initial launch
+- Processes the 3D Printer OBJ model file when the user sets it to do so, using multithreading for speed.
+This will run once then will not run again until asked to do so in order to save time on program launch after the initial launch
 - Imports and renders the whole OBJ for the printer simulation
 - Contains a menu bar to toggle the visibility of the dock widget.
 - Includes buttons within the dock widget, but these buttons are NOT YET FUNCTIONAL.